dry-rb/dry-rb.org/README.md

 GitHub Pages is configured to serve any files in the `docs/` directory.

 Run `bundle exec rake build` to generate the latest copy of the site.
 Commit any changed files in `docs/` and push the master branch to GitHub.

+## Contributing

+We build the site on `master` exclusively: branches and PRs should not change anything in the `docs` directory.